HassenSaidi/cJSON/README.md

 * When the CI fails, submit error message to ChatGPT!
 * ALL Unit and Integration tests pass!
 * No proper formatting yet, but that is very easy to fix.
 Same for warnings.
+* Modularization and post translation code improvement for readability suggested below by Copilot.
 ```

 ## Refactoring and Modularizing Around the `CJSON` Struct sugested by Copilot